Martin Luther King Jr. Day 2021

-Instead of taking the day off, for the fourth consecutive year, CDS will take on the essential themes of race in America as we honor the life and legacy of Dr. King.
+Instead of taking the day off, for the sixth consecutive year, we took on the essential themes of Martin Luther King Jr. Day 2021, coming together as a school community and with the broader Pittsburgh community to honor the life and legacy of Dr. King.